carbon-language/carbon-lang/clang/README.txt

  * Defers exposing platform-specific stuff to as late as possible, tracks use of platform-specific features (e.g. #ifdef PPC) to allow 'portable bytecodes'.
- * The lexer doesn't rely on the "lexer hack": it has no notion of scope and does not catagorize identifiers as types or variables, this is up to the parser to decide.
+ * The lexer doesn't rely on the "lexer hack": it has no notion of scope and does not categorize identifiers as types or variables -- this is up to the parser to decide.

 Future Features: